oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

     ...
 ```

 _The operations abstraction_<br>

-`ReactiveElasticsearchOperations` is the gateway to executing high level commands against an Elasticsearch cluster using the ReactiveElasticsearchClient.
+`ReactiveElasticsearchOperations` is the gateway for executing high level commands against an Elasticsearch cluster using the `ReactiveElasticsearchClient`.
 The `ReactiveElasticsearchTemplate` is the default implementation of `ReactiveElasticsearchOperations`.
+Some high level operations are `save`, `get`, `delete` and `search`, which accept the Spring Data Query types as parameters.

+_The entity search repository_<br>

 The entity search repository enables the document CRUD and search operations in the application.
+The search repository extends `ReactiveElasticsearchRepository`, the persistence technology-specific abstraction, that builds on the core repository support utilizing operations provided through the `ReactiveElasticsearchTemplate` executed by the `ReactiveElasticsearchClient`.
 JHipster generates a search repository for the entities specified in the `search` option in the JDL.
-In the example, all entities must be searchable in Elasticsearch:
+In the example, all entities are set to be searchable in Elasticsearch:

 ```
 application {